 WWF World Title Match (First Blood Rules): Stone Cold Steve Austin (c) vs Kane

 Once Kane announced that he would set himself on fire if he lost you knew which way this going.
 The only real questions for me at the time were how they would get there and whether or not Austin would bleed hardway ahead of the planned finish given that he’d been in some bloody matches earlier in his career and was an easy bleeder.
 Also agreeing to a First Blood match against a guy in a red full bodysuit and a mask that covered his whole face wasn’t the best logic for our hero, either.
 The match itself wasn’t bad but not particularly memorable.
 Austin, due to so many injuries in the last year, was a punch and kick brawler who needed storyline drama and no holds barred stipulations to have a good match with anyone who wasn’t a master like Michaels.
 The finish was as convoluted and overbooked as I’d expected.
 Foley comes in, even after all he’d suffered just minutes earlier, and gets involved which would bring Taker back out as well.
 Some wild chairshots would ensue and we get our bleeding Austin.
+Kane is your new champion!!

 The top storyline of Austin vs McMahon was driving everything here, by necessity.
 The best in ring worker they had left in Michaels was out indefinitely (at this point it looked permanent) and they only had one big name challenger in the Undertaker who they had to save for Summerslam.
 Mick Foley was still very much a midcarder cosplaying as a main eventer.
 Rock was being set up to take over one day but wasn’t ready in the ring and Hunter hadn’t yet achieved that stature to be taken seriously on top yet – he was the least over member of DX around this time and had yet to show he could generate legit heat on his own.
 And Austin was a bad bump away from being crippled.
 What helped them as much as anything here was the incompetence of the opposition in WCW.
 While the dam hadn’t started cracking there yet you could see the stagnation setting in that would lead to some real blunders later.